appsquickly/typhoon/README.md

 ###Isn't Objective-C a dynamic language?

 Yes, and I love categories, method swizzling, duck-typing and all that cool stuff.
 None of these are replacements for DI.
-DI is just a design pattern and you can do it without a container.
+DI is just a design pattern and as I mentioned above, you can do it without a container.
 Having one is handy though.

 # Usage